 May 26th – July 15th, 2013

-This solo museum video exhibition include 5 videos from past projects and documentaries plus five new site-specific videos representing a 180 degree view of a unique scene in a rural part of the United States.
+This solo museum video exhibition included 5 videos from past projects plus a new site-specific video representing a 180-degree view of a unique scene in a rural part of the United States.
 This panoramic view was created with five videos.
-This installation of five videos are entitled “Moments of Wonder” (Mementos de Asombro).
-These short videos are synchronized to start on top of the water to and go into the water together and then come back out of the water at the same time.
-The footage is edited in slow motion to force the viewer to slow down in their movements around the installation to allow them to view footage of a specific region that is not available in real time.
-The abstractions that occur during the projections provide an additional aesthetic element to the documentation.
-Maps are also presented that show the museum and along with the other sites from around the world describing were each of the ten videos were shot.
-The installation provides a link to historical investigations in art, the recent attention given to the environment in society and art and creates a connection between the viewer and environments around the world.
+This installation of five videos was entitled “Moments of Wonder” (Mementos de Asombro).
+These short videos were synchronized to start on top of the water and go down into the water together.
+Then it would come back out of the water at the same time.
+The footage was edited in slow motion to force the viewer to slow down in their movements as they walked around the installation while allowing them to view specific elements in region that would not be available in real time.
+The abstractions that occurred during the projections provided an additional aesthetic element to the documentation.
+Maps were also presented alongside each of the videos in the exhibition to note their locations around the world.
+The installation provided a link to historical investigations in art, the attention given to the environmentism in society and art and created a connection between the viewer and environments from around the world.

 Video – Biological Regionalism: Lake Erie Tributary, Sheridan, New York, USA – Video 3 of 5 in 180-degree projection